 - The co-owners’ actions/inactions encouraged an expectation in the relying party, and as such, CTA had a proprietary interest in the land – rather than a contractual relationship with the respondent. by applying the principal of equitable estoppel.

 - The question of whether proprietary estoppel had arisen was based on the circumstances of the case, the nature of the assumption and whether it was reasonable to rely upon it.

-- The fact that the Vatselias family had a history of not formalising lease agreements in family arrangements contributed to the finding that it was reasonable for Mr Hogan to rely on the assumption that the representation of the Vatselias family would be sufficient, even though the lease agreement was incomplete and there was a lack of detail.
+- The fact that the Vatselias family has a history of not formalising lease agreements in family arrangement contributed to the finding that it was reasonable for Mr Hogan to rely on the assumption that the representation of the Vatselias family would be sufficient, even though the lease agreement was incomplete and there was a lack of detail.

-- Parties must be mindful of all conduct in negotiations and spell out their intentions at the outset.
+- Parties must be mindful in all conducts in negotiations and spell out their intentions at the outset.

 - Unless the circumstances are exceptional, as shown in this case, it is best to formally document all lease arrangements in writing.